okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-users-out/index.md

 ---
 title: Sign users out
-excerpt: Learn how to sign users out of your applications that use Okta's APIs.
+excerpt: Learn how to sign users out of your applications that use Okta APIs.
 layout: Guides
 sections:
  - main